Students in all three divisions listened to different forms of storytelling that encapsulate Dr. King's vision and legacy.

 Cultivating and channeling the development of students at this stage of immense growth is a priority at Pingry.
-Ms. Hamm’s expertise in a variety of capacities—college counseling, admission, and as dean, teacher, and coach—lend themselves well to overseeing such a rich program of study.
-From core academics to the arts, physical education to community service, at the end of three years, Middle School students are well equipped for their transition to the Upper School.
+Ms. Piette’s deep knowledge of curriculum development and hands-on classroom experiences lend themselves well to overseeing such a rich program of study.
+From core academics to the arts, physical education to community and civic engagement, at the end of three years, Middle School students are well equipped for their transition to the Upper School.

-Middle School is a time of immense transition and growth.
-Just as brain and body make dramatic developmental strides, so, too, do students make impressive academic gains.
-Middle Schoolers naturally begin to yearn for greater independence, while continuing to seek the boundaries that allow them to feel safe and cared for.
-Our task, as educators, is to provide the structure, challenge, and support they need to grow into happy, healthy, responsible young people who will contribute to their society.
+Middle School students naturally begin to yearn for greater independence, pushing boundaries while still relying on them to feel safe and cared for.
+Our task, as educators, is to provide the structure, challenge, and support they need to grow into happy, healthy, responsible young adults who will contribute to their school and the larger community.

-To answer this charge, we challenge the brain, thoughtfully engaging students in a host of academic areas, from health and humanities to mathematics and music.
-We develop the body through physical education and interscholastic athletics.
-And we inspire the spirit, offering guidance as we encourage individual development, and a safety net, should they falter.
+To answer this charge, we push boundaries with them, encouraging students to thoughtfully engage in a host of academic areas, from health and humanities to mathematics and music.
+We develop the body through through physical activity, from yoga to outdoor education to interscholastic sports.
+And we inspire the spirit, offering guidance through close relationships with faculty advisors as we encourage individual development, and a safety net, should they falter.

 This safety net arrives in the form of an advisor, assigned to each student, as well as an advisory group.
 The advisor serves as a guide, helping the student negotiate both the academic program and the school’s social experiences.
 Each child is also part of an advisory group that meets formally three times a week in a dedicated advisory period, as well as during a daily Conference Period, a time during which students may work on homework, meet with other academic subject teachers to discuss ongoing and upcoming work, or work on group projects.
 Integral to Pingry life, Conference Period is a way in which advisors guide the maturation of strong study habits and time management skills.